zipprrofficial/airbnb-clone/README.md

 <b>Zipprr -  Airbnb Clone</b>

-Zipprr's <a href="https://zipprr.com/category/airbnb-clone/">Airbnb Clone Script</a> is a readymade online marketplace solution for property owners and travelers.
+Zipprr's <a href="https://zipprr.com/airbnb-clone/">Airbnb Clone Script</a> is a readymade online marketplace solution for property owners and travelers.
 It offers a complete set of features for listing homes, searching and booking accommodations, payment processing and customer relationship management.
-Property managers can launch their rental business with advanced functionalities that follow Airbnb model.
+Property managers can launch their rental business with advanced functionalities that follow the Airbnb model.

 <b>Features</b>